Skilled Defense When You Have Been Charged With Extortion

 Charges of extortion are complex, and it is possible to be charged even if no property ever exchanged hands.
 Building a successful defense requires deep knowledge of the law and the ability to carefully examine the particulars of the case, and when you are charged with these crimes you deserve a skilled lawyer to defend you.

-If you are facing charges of extortion, , has the experience that you need to protect yourself.
-From our office in Long Island, we have built a reputation for creating favorable outcomes for clients in both state and federal courts.
+If you are facing charges of extortion, Sapone & Petrillo, LLP, has the experience that you need to protect yourself.
+From our offices in New York City and Long Island, we have built a reputation for creating favorable outcomes for clients in both state and federal courts.
 Our skilled attorneys will help protect your rights and your future throughout the legal process, and we will work to achieve the best possible results even in the most complex cases.

 What Defines Charges Of Extortion?

 Extortion, like theft or embezzlement, involves the unlawful act of taking money or property from another person.
-What makes extortion unique is that this theft involves the threat of force or violence.
+What makes extortion unique is that this white collar theft crime involves the threat of force or violence.

 Threats involved in extortion charges can include:

 - Exposing a secret like an extramarital affair that would result in public humiliation